Injured on an L Train?

-Perhaps the best known portion of Chicago is The Loop, a section of downtown named after the train tracks that encircle the area.
+Perhaps the best known portion of Chicago is The Loop.
+It's a section of downtown named after the train tracks that encircle the area.
 And though it may seem odd that an area was named after the public transit that surrounds it, it seems pretty reasonable if you live in Chicago.

 Common Types of CTA Train Accidents

-Trains are spaced so that no two trains are on top of one another on the same track at the same time.
-When trains get too close to one another, often the following train is instructed to wait at a station to allow the preceding train to gain additional distance, limiting any potential that the trains will collide.
+Trains are spaced so two trains will not operate on the same track at the same time.
+When trains get too close to one another, often the following train receives an instruction to wait at a station.
+This is to allow the preceding train to gain additional distance, limiting any potential that the trains will collide.
 Or at least that is how it works in most instances.

 Legal Relief for CTA Train Accident Victims

 Claims against the CTA, its employees, and its owners are often different from claims against other entities.
 Unique laws may apply.
 For that reason, it is important CTA accident victims protect themselves as soon as possible after a crash.
 Further, working with a personal injury lawyer is one way to take the steps necessary to preserve your claim.